 The first year of the program focuses on health, primary health care, and health assessment across the lifespan.
-Students practice in a variety of settings, like community agencies, day cares, and seniors' centres, where they can begin to use their nursing knowledge and practice interpersonal skills with healthy people.
-The focus of this practice is to experience primary health care activities, prevention activities and gain experience doing holistic health assessments.
+Students practice in a variety of settings, such as community agencies, child care centres, and seniors' centres, where they can begin to use their nursing knowledge and practice interpersonal skills with healthy people.
+The focus of this practice experience is to experience primary health care activities, prevention activities, and gain experience doing holistic health assessments.

-In the second year, the focus is on healing initiatives, related nursing actions, and health challenges like illness, poverty, illiteracy, loss and grief.
-Students practice in a broad spectrum of nursing settings, such as intermediate care facilities, extended care facilities, community care, public health, hospital units, outpatient and day care clinics, occupational health centres, and infection control offices.
+In the second year, the focus is on healing initiatives, related nursing actions, and health challenges such as illness, poverty, illiteracy, loss and grief.
+Students practice experiences are in a broad spectrum of nursing settings, such as intermediate care facilities, extended care facilities, community care, public health, hospital units, outpatient and day care clinics, occupational health centres, and infection control offices.